tsadja/ShaSTA/docs/DATA.md

 ### Generate preprocessed data yourself (time-consuming)

-If you want to generate the preprocessed data yourself (we do not recommend since it is time-consuming), please follow the CenterPoint instructions for getting the infos pkl files and for the remainder that is ShaSTA-specific, please run:
+If you want to generate the preprocessed data yourself (we do not recommend this option, since it is time-consuming), there are two preprocessing steps to follow.
+To preprocess your detections and obtain the ground-truth affinity matrices, please run:
 ```bash
 chmod +x preprocessing.sh
 ./preprocessing.sh
 ```

+Additionally, to preprocess the LiDAR point clouds with 10 sweeps, you would run the following command line.
+Please note that this portion of the preprocessing is taken from the CenterPoint repo.
+```bash
+python tools/create_data.py nuscenes_data_prep --root_path="data/nuScenes" --save_path="data/nusc_preprocessed" --version="v1.0-trainval" --nsweeps=10
+```

+### Using other detections

+Since tracking quality is largely dependent on the quality of your 3D detections, we understand that some people might be interested in testing different detectors within this tracking framework.

 If you want to run this algorithm with other 3D detections, i.e. not CenterPoint, then we recommend using the preprocessing shell script to get that information.
 You only need to regenerate the information in the detections and gt_shasta folders.
 Make sure to change the arguments that say "cp" to your detection name.

-Additionally, to preprocess the LiDAR point clouds with 10 sweeps, you would run the following:
-```bash
-python tools/create_data.py nuscenes_data_prep --root_path="data/nuScenes" --save_path="data/nusc_preprocessed" --version="v1.0-trainval" --nsweeps=10
-```